ethstorage/ethstorage-doc/dapp-developer-guide/tutorials/upload-your-file-folder-with-ethfs-cli.md

 ```bash
 ethfs-cli create -p <private-key> -c <chain-id>
 ```
 This command creates a `FlatDirectory` on a specified blockchain.
-You need to provide a private key and the blockchain's ID.
+You need to provide a private key and the chain ID.

 If the part `-c <chain-id>` is omitted, **Ethereum Mainnet** will be specified by default.